 CSC_51052 (formerly INF552) - Individual/Group Projects

-Students are evaluated based on the results of individual projects, and to a lesser extent on their achievements during lab sessions (petites classes).
+Students are evaluated based on the results of individual/group projects, and to a lesser extent on their achievements during lab sessions (petites classes).

 1. Project Milestones